nerva-project/nerva/README.md

 Nerva (XNV) is a private and secure cryptocurrency that you can mine on your computer's CPU.
 It's GPU and ASIC resistant and tries to stay true to 1 CPU = 1 VOTE vision.

-Nerva offers true privacy and fungibility, is totally untraceable and unlinkable, with users and transfer amounts hidden from the public.
+Nerva offers true privacy and fungibility, is untraceable and unlinkable, with users and transfer amounts hidden from the public.

+Each miner requires a copy of the blockchain, hence there is no support for pool mining.
+Therefore, Nerva offers better decentralization and censorship resistance.

 ## Installing